fishinwind/workshop/rst/Classes/class-14.rst

 =====

  #. **LOGIN TO THE CLUSTER**

     You will need access to amc-tesla to do your homework.
-Confirm you can get on before leaving class.
+Confirm you can log on before leaving class.

  #.
 Learn the workflow for analyzing ChIP-seq data